adamplump/Mechatronic-prosthesis/README.md

 <h3>Project of 3D printing prosthesis.</h3>
 <br>
-This project was created during studiy on Gdańsk University of Technology.
+This project was created during study on Gdańsk University of Technology.

 <h3>1.
 Basic concept.</h3>